steveklabnik/jj/docs/github.md

+---
-# Using Jujutsu with GitHub and GitLab Projects
+title: Using Jujutsu with GitHub and GitLab Projects
+---

 This guide assumes a basic understanding of either Git or Mercurial.